-Since 1985 David has been presenting slide shows (now PowerPoint) to hundreds of historical societies, libraries, civic groups, and other organizations, including The Boston Athenaeum, Boston Public Library, Concord Historical Society, Daughters of the American Revolution, the Old South Meeting House in Boston, the Society of Colonial Wars in Boston.
+Since 1985 David has been presenting slide shows (now PowerPoint) to hundreds of historical societies, libraries, civic groups, and other organizations, including (as seen in the picture on the left) The Boston Athenaeum, Boston Public Library, Concord Historical Society, Daughters of the American Revolution, the Old South Meeting House in Boston, and the Society of Colonial Wars in Boston (to name just a few...)
+Talks are available both in-person or remotely (Zoom or platform of your choice.)

 Based on David's two books on Scollay Square (Always Something Doing and Scollay Square) this rollicking slide show takes the audience to the part of Boston where everyone went - but few admitted it!
 From John Winthrop, (who settled here in 1630) to Sally Keith (who entertained here in the 1940s and 1950s) to Government Center today, this show will surprise you with tales of Revolutionary War heroism, scientific breakthroughs, and Civil War courage - all in the same place where a hot dog stand and a burlesque theater made truants of all New England.